wazuh/wazuh-documentation/source/user-manual/agents/registering-agents/index.rst

 **Basic data for registering an agent**

-In order to register an agent it is necessary to provide the name and the IP of the agent.
+In order to register an agent, it is necessary to provide the name and the IP of the agent.

 There are several ways to set the agent IP: